UPDATED MAR 5, 2020

 One of the best things about Loving Hut is that despite being a worldwide chain, the menu is different at every location.
 The company believes in the uniqueness of every city and takes that into consideration when designing a menu.
 The location on King St. caters to local options like vegan stir-fry, pho, and their Rainbow Sandwich (vegan ham, cashew pâté, cucumber, pickled carrots and daikon, and cilantro).

 Don’t worry about disappointing your meat-eating friends when you pick Vegan Hills on Waialae Ave. for brunch or dinner.
 The meals here are satisfying enough for everyone!
-Highlights for this spot are their nachos, tofu scrambles, and vegan calamari (made with mushrooms).
-Their food is so good enough that they won “top write-in” for 2018’s “Hale ‘Aina Awards” for the best vegetarian restaurant.
+Highlights for this spot are their nachos, tofu scrambles, Jalepeno Mac, Tunot Melt (made from jackfruit), and, well, can we just name everything on the menu?
+It's that good.

 One of the only Burmese restaurants on the island, Dagon is perfect for those vegans and vegetarians who like a little more spice in their lives.
 The popular Tea Leaf Salad here keeps people coming back time and time again, so we recommend starting there.
 The menu points out which items are vegetarian and which ones can be modified as vegetarian — a helpful tool when navigating the extensive choices.